photomattmills/penumbra-code/readme.md

 ####todo

-letter frequency methods for plaintext and cyphertext
+dynamic key generation- create optimal letter frequeny for obscurity by analyzing plaintext

+rewrite the encryption method to use the above ^^

+make this work on arbitrary text files

-do some actual cryptanalysis- periodicity, fourier analysis, etc.
+do some actual cryptanalysis- periodicity, fourier analysis, whatever I can think of